abul-hasan-farrukh/javascript/README.md

 # Javascript
-JavaScript Code Repository from Basics to Advance
+JavaScript Code Repository for Beginners from Basics to Advance